-WHAT IS THE CLIMATE LIKE IN OMAN
+WHAT IS THE OMAN CLIMATE LIKE?

 But what does the regular, day-to-day climate of Oman actually look like?

 Oman temperature is often high, with average temperatures in the Capital of Muscat levelling around 30 Degrees.
 This high temperature is in quite a strong contrast to the winter months of Oman that averages somewhere between 18 and 26 degrees for a much cooler period.

-To put these temperatures in perspective, in the UK the average summer temperature is only around 19 Degrees, and the winter temperature is about 6 Degrees.
+To put these temperatures into perspective, the average summer temperature in the UK is only around 19 Degrees, and the winter temperature is about 6 Degrees.
 This means that Oman is hotter in winter than the UK is in summer.So if you’re ever travelling there, make sure to pack a fan.

 Weather and Rainfall